It is possible that rigger gloves are not the best option for you or your staff, so here is what you need to know before buying rigger gloves.

 What are Rigger Gloves?

-Rigger gloves are a type of working glove, usually reinforced with a leather palm and a backing of fabric with a leather strap to protect the knuckles.
+Rigger gloves are a type of work glove, usually reinforced with a leather palm and a backing of fabric with a leather strap to protect the knuckles.

 Most riggers come in a one size fits all sizing and although they are designed for rigging and cable pulling, they are suited for a number of different working tasks.